glazey132/buddha-docs/README.md

 A rich text editor built built with calming aesthetics and collaboration in mind.
 ![home](gifs/home_gif.gif)

+## To Run
+- must have node installed
+- git clone this repo
+- in your terminal run `npm install` to download electron and other needed packages
+- after the packages are finished installing, in your terminal, run `npm run devFront`.
+You may need to reload your new electron window after the code is finished compiling.
+Register as a user, login and have fun.

 ## Tech
 - collaborative editing enabled by real-time communication with **SocketIO**
 - rich-text editor styling compliments of Facebook's **DraftJS** and it's use of **contentEditable**s